 Members are appointed by the Justiciar General, and those interested in heraldry are encouraged to apply.
 Expertise in heraldry is not required, though obviously helpful, as this is also a learning environment.

 The Heraldry Committee reviews petitions for the registration of arms.
 It includes experts on various national heraldic laws and traditions, plus heraldic artists.

 Arms registration, for both Augustans and non-members, is conducted by careful review and creation of fresh artwork.
 The results include the registration itself, an illuminated Certificate of Registration, publication in the Online Armorial and the printed Augustan Society Roll of Arms, the fourth volume of which is now in preparation.
 Those wishing to register may submit a Petition for Registration.

-This page maintained by the Webmaster in consultation with the Justiciar General.
-Last modified 10 September 2021.
+This page is maintained by the Webmaster in consultation with the Justiciar General.

 Updated 9 Dec 2022 cdb